sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/evaluation/README.md

 ### Goal

-You will receive 100 sentences extracted from Stack Overflow posts.
+You will receive three different sets of 20 sentences, each focusing on a specific set of DN classes.
 Your task is to classify each sentence into one or more of the predefined RI categories using the provided definitions.
 If a sentence does not fit any Developer Need, leave the RI category column blank.

+### Classification Stages

+Given the complexity and size of the RI categories, the classification task has been divided into three stages, each with a different set of 20 sentences:

+- **Stage 1**: Focus on the DN classes that are not EH or OR.
+This includes the `IN`, `II`, `MI`, `FI`, `AS`, and `LE` categories.
+You will classify a set of 20 sentences that may belong to these classes.

+- **Stage 2**: Focus exclusively on the `EH` class (`EH1` to `EH9`).
+This stage involves a different set of 20 sentences related to the EH class.

+- **Stage 3**: Focus on the `OR` class (`OR1` to `OR5`).
+This stage involves another set of 20 sentences related to the OR class.

 ### Relevant Information (RI) and Developer Need (DN) Categories